Verifying Meta-Awareness via Predictive Rewards in Reasoning Models: Abstract

 \section{Abstract}

-Recent studies on reasoning models explore the meta-awareness of language models, the ability to know `how to think' by itself.
-We argue that large reasoning models lack this meta-awareness property by proving severe misalignment between true rollouts and predicted meta information.
-We posit that aligning meta-prediction with true rollouts will lead to significant performance gains.
-To verify this hypothesis, we design a training pipeline that boosts \longname{} (\metaname{}), and prove that enhanced meta-awareness directly translates to improved accuracy.
-Unlike existing meta-cognitive reasoning models, our method does not require external training sources but leverages \textit{self-generated signals to train meta-awareness}.
-Moreover, our method enables efficient training by i) filtering out zero-variance prompts that are either trivial or unsolvable and ii) cutting off lengthy rollouts when they are unlikely to lead to correct answers.
-The results are inspiring: our strategy yields significant improvements in both accuracy and training efficiency on in-domain tasks and shows strong generalization to out-of-domain benchmarks.
-More specifically, our method can speed up GRPO training by over 1.28$\times$ to reach the same performance, and achieve a 19.3\% gain in accuracy on AIME25, and a 6.2\% average gain over six mathematics benchmarks.
-Training with meta-cognitive guidance enhances out-of-domain generalization, giving a 3.87 \% boost on GPQA-Diamond and a 2.08 \% overall accuracy gain across 13 benchmarks spanning logical, scientific, and coding domains.
-The code is available at \url{https://github.com/akatigre/MASA-RL}.
+Recent research on reasoning models explores the meta-awareness of language models, including their ability to determine optimal thinking duration, recognize knowledge boundaries, and structure concept-level thinking.
+While current large reasoning models depend solely on answer-based verification, we show that adding meta-awareness objectives leads to significant performance gains over models without such meta-knowledge. \metaname{} (\longname{}) utilizes a self-generated task of predicting rollout statistics - specifically length, pass-rate, and concepts used - allowing for verification against the actual statistics.
+Furthermore, by leveraging this self-predictive capability, the model can regulate its reasoning behavior by i) filtering out trivial or unsolvable prompts, ii) reducing lengthy generations that tend to be incorrect, and iii) generating hints relevant to the problem.
+The results are inspiring: \metaname{} yields significant improvements in both accuracy and training efficiency on various reasoning benchmarks.
+More specifically, our method can speed up GRPO training by over 1.28$\times$ to reach the same performance, and achieve 83.18\% gain in accuracy on AIME25, and a 13.04\% average gain over six mathematics benchmarks.
+The code is publicly available at \url{https://github.com/akatigre/MAPR-RL}.